Investing in Office Real Estate

 Office property leases are typically longer-dated than multifamily leases, and rents may lag prevailing market lease rates in the latter stages of any given lease.
 Hence, “step-ups” of rental rates are common when leases expire.

-Skilled office building operators will offer a suite of amenities to align with the preferences of their target tenant(s), thereby facilitating a rapid lease-up period, while keeping cost in line with pro forma targets.
+That said, the uncertainty of COVID-19 has allowed some office tenants to renegotiate their lease terms.
+Colliers International notes that future occupiers will likely gravitate to shorter-term lease commitments, creating a shorter income stream, with implications for valuations and hold periods.* Skilled office building operators will offer a suite of amenities to align with the preferences of their target tenant(s), thereby facilitating a rapid lease-up period, while keeping cost in line with pro forma targets.

-The Risks of Investing in Office Buildings
+The Risks of Investing in Office Real Estate

 Office leases tend to be longer-dated than multifamily leases, and even retail leases.
 This helps to mitigate vacancy risk for investors.
 Nevertheless, the office asset class does carry a set of unique risks.